jwkidd3/k8s_adv/labs/01-install-k8s/index.md

 apt-get update
 apt-get install -y kubelet=1.17.0-00 kubeadm=1.17.0-00 kubectl
 ```
+***Note: kubectl does not need to be installed on worker nodes

 The kubelet is now restarting every few seconds, as it waits in a `crashloop` for `kubeadm` to tell it what to do.